JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 # GISCUP 2020 Concept Design
 ## Background
-The GISCUP 2020 builds upon GISCUP 2019.
+In 2020 GISCUP will build upon GISCUP 2019.
-Specifically GISCUP 2020 adds to the original, several new twists:
+Specifically GISCUP 2020 extends the original, several new twists:

 * Management of an entire fleet of taxis, i.e. a user provided **`Fleet Manager`** that determines an empty taxi's cruising path,